sl8rw/CS581_MonoGame_Addons/README.md

   - [issue 4586](https://github.com/MonoGame/MonoGame/issues/4586) **_COMPLETED_**
   - [issue 6396](https://github.com/MonoGame/MonoGame/issues/6396) **_COMPLETED_**

-# MonoGame How To Test Locally
+# MonoGame: How To Test Locally

 1. Make a MG project using the MG templates you can download with MG installed from [here](http://www.monogame.net/downloads/)
 2. Delete the MG assembly reference